EngineMachiner/foxToys/README.md

 t[#t+1] = foxToys.Load( "Actors/DDR 4th/Combo", 'P1' ) -- Notice that not all scripts need arguments.
 ```

 - Some modules need to override theme elements to be shown and its transition times to show their animation completely.
-Be aware.